 Some researchers report that on average, preschoolers ask about 223 “why” questions per day.
 When children ask such questions, they’re beginning to wonder.
 When kids wonder, they find new in the familiar and extraordinary in the ordinary.
 A unique trait about wonder is the focused attention to the object of wonder itself and the time-consuming desire to know more about it.

 How can we foster this type of learning if we, in our heavily scheduled lives, have forgotten how to find wonder in our world ourselves?
 To get to this wonder-full place, we take the wonderer’s oath.
 We acknowledge that the way we’ve always done it no longer works.
 We abandon our preconceptions and embrace the strange and uncomfortable new ideas we’ve never tried before.
-We admit that we don’t have all the answers and are still learning along with our kids.
+Admitting that we don’t have all the answers, and we learn alongside our kids.
 Finally, we let go of our desire to control the learning environment by obsessively following the lesson plan-often a lengthy list of predictable, familiar things to do or say.

 Let Wonder Wander In

 There are specific ways you can invite wonder into your ministry.